Buster Keaton: Television and rediscovery

 In 1949, comedian Ed Wynn invited Keaton to appear on his CBS Television comedy-variety show, The Ed Wynn Show, which was televised live on the West Coast.
-Kinescopes were made for distribution of the programs to other parts of the country, since there was no transcontinental coaxial cable until September 1951.
-Reaction was strong enough for a local Los Angeles station to offer Keaton his own show, also broadcast live, in 1950.
+Kinescope film prints were made for distribution of the programs to other parts of the country, since there was no transcontinental coaxial cable until September 1951.
+Reaction was strong enough for a local Los Angeles station to offer Keaton his own show, also broadcast live (The Buster Keaton Show, 1950).

-Life with Buster Keaton (1951) was an attempt to recreate the first series on film, allowing the program to be broadcast nationwide.
+Producer Carl Hittleman mounted a new series, again titled The Buster Keaton Show, in 1951.
+This was an attempt to recreate the first series on film, allowing the program to be broadcast nationwide.
 The series benefited from a company of veteran actors, including Marcia Mae Jones as the ingenue, Iris Adrian, Dick Wessel, Fuzzy Knight, Dub Taylor, Philip Van Zandt, and his silent-era contemporaries Harold Goodwin, Hank Mann, and stuntman Harvey Parry.
 Keaton's wife Eleanor also was seen in the series (notably as Juliet to Keaton's Romeo in a little-theater vignette).
-The theatrical feature film The Misadventures of Buster Keaton was fashioned from the series.
-Keaton said that he canceled the filmed series himself, because he was unable to create enough fresh material to produce a new show each week.
+Despite the hardworking cast and crew, the series was unsuccessful and only 13 half-hour episodes were filmed.
+Producer Hittleman audaciously reissued these same episodes in 1952 as though they were entirely new, with the series now titled Life with Buster Keaton.
+Variety reporter Fred Hift reviewed it as a series premiere, noting that it was filmed without a studio audience: the "lack of studio laughter weakened the climax of several of its acts."
+The producers fashioned a theatrical, hourlong feature film from the series, intended for the European market: The Misadventures of Buster Keaton was released on April 29, 1953 by British Lion, and it began playing on American television in September 1953.
+"Roughly reproduced slapstick museum piece, it's most likely to amuse those too young to remember the real thing," reported Josh Billings in London's Kinematograph Weekly.
+American television syndicators agreed, and marketed Life with Buster Keaton as a children's show.
+It continued to play for years afterward on small, low-budget stations.